 You will be able to collect your student ID from the registration hubs when you complete your Right to Study checks.
 Make sure you get your photo ready for your student ID card.
-Read the instructions over on ARU’s website.

 Teaching start dates dependant on your intake, please head over to our Important Dates page for the relevant dates for your intake.

-For September 2022 intake, neither office or online registration appointments will be required.
+Neither office or online registration appointments will be required.
 Nevertheless, ARU College students will need to complete the right to study checks with ARU.

 Your registration tab will disappear from your eVision page when you have successfully completed your registration.